-• Determines what the display returns to if the display timeout option is enabled and no buttons are pressed for the selected period (usually 30 seconds).
-It also determines what is displayed on power up.
+- Determines what the display returns to when the Stop key is pressed while viewing other items in the main menu list. - Determines what the display returns to if the display timeout option is enabled and no buttons are pressed for the selected period (usually 30 seconds). - Determines what is displayed on power up or exit of Calibrate mode.

-Status Lamps
+Status LEDs

-The status lamps illuminate to show the following conditions:
+The status LEDs illuminate to show the following conditions: